Quietly, Carefully, Consistently

 We aren’t powerless though, and we don’t have to live in the extremes.
 We can operate on a daily basis to support better things and not to support worse things.
 If we’re steady, things get better.
 If quietly, carefully, consistently, we choose the right things to support, giving our support to those things makes all the difference.

 For me, and most people, this mostly takes place in the consumer market.
 There are all kinds of ethical issues to look at when buying a product (or idea).
 Most of the decisions where I exercise my ethics are related to human and environmental justice.
 For instance, I finally made it a habit to carry a water bottle so I contribute less waste from single use plastics and avoid sugary drinks or substitutes.
 I switched to waterless laundry detergent sheets for a number of benefits, and I’ve recently changed to recycled toilet paper that’s not wrapped in plastic and the company I buy from donates 50% of all profits to increased sanitation in developing economies.
+When I see a lost child, I stay with them until they see their adult or a police officer takes over, and I pick up random trash from other people when I go to the beach, or other outdoor places.

 The time honored measure of an action is to ask what would happen if everyone made the choice you are thinking of making?
 What would be the consequence?
 What if everyone littered?
 If everyone rolled coal?
 If everyone supported businesses that don’t pay a living wage or that dump their waste in rivers that supply your drinking or farm irrigation water?
 If everyone supported real estate tycoons who buy up properties and control the markets with crippling rents?
 Or, supported businesses that don’t pay their contractors?
+One can do all sorts of mental gymnastics, from “I’m different” to “It’s just…” to “My act won’t matter.”

+But, it does matter.
 That’s where our power lies, in choosing the actions that have fewer negative consequences for others and more good effects.

 The truth is we all buy from companies that we wouldn’t choose if information was more transparent.
 But, if we didn’t even try, litter, pollution, homelessness, sickness, bankruptcies, habitat loss, theft of all kinds and more would be onerous beyond our imaginations.